dduro2020/Heatmap_to_Grayscale/README.md

 - `ZOOM_SIZE`: Size for zooming the image.
 - `WIDE_TRANS`: Width for centering the relevant information.
 - `HEIGH_TRANS`: Height for centering the relevant information.

+## Note

+- While OpenCV provides powerful image processing capabilities, custom solutions like this one may be necessary to achieve specific visual effects or data representations.
+- Experiment with different parameter values to find the optimal transformation for your heatmap images.

+By offering a customized approach to grayscale conversion, this script enhances the interpretability and visualization of heatmap data, facilitating data analysis and insights extraction.